Foreign Influence Operations Target Chad’s 2024 Elections

 - Pro-Russian narrative tactics demonstrated high agility in evolving portrayals of key politicians to match changing geopolitical winds and on-the-ground developments.
 The seemingly coordinated speed of the April shift reveals the systematic and responsive nature of these campaigns.

 Geopolitical competition is a high-stakes in both the kinetic and digital battlespace.
 Policymakers, elected leaders, and government workers at democratic institutions must be proactive in understanding adversarial attempts to shape realities on the ground.
-Identifying and exposing disinformation early and often will be key to ensuring free and fair elections.
+Identifying and exposing narrative attacks early and often will be key to ensuring free and fair elections.

 To learn more about how Blackbird.AI can help you with election integrity, contact us here.